aspose-barcode/Aspose.BarCode-Documentation/net/getting-started/licensing/_index.md

 ## **Applying a License**
 When you call the SetLicense method, the license name should be the same as that of your license file name.
 For example, you may change the license file name to "Aspose.BarCode.lic.xml".
 Then in your code, you should use the modified license name (that is Aspose.BarCode.lic.xml) for the SetLicense method.
 ### **Setting a License in Aspose.BarCode for .NET**
 The license is a plain-text XML file that contains details such as the product name, number of developers it is licensed for, subscription expiry date and so on.
-The file is digitally signed, so don't modify it.
+The file is digitally signed, so do not modify it.
 Even inadvertently adding an extra line break into the file invalidates it.
 You need to apply a license before generating barcodes without the evaluation watermark.
 You only have to apply a license once per application (or process).
 The license can be loaded from a [file](https://docs.aspose.com/barcode/net/licensing/#applying-a-license-from-file-or-stream), [stream](https://docs.aspose.com/barcode/net/licensing/#applying-a-license-from-file-or-stream) or an [embedded resource](https://docs.aspose.com/barcode/net/licensing/#setting-a-license-using-an-embedded-resource).

 Aspose.BarCode tries to find the license in the following locations: